TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 Moving the mouse pointer over a vertex handle highlights that handle with a red circular outline, and the position of that handle is displayed above it.

 Selecting vertex handles is treated in the same way as selecting objects.
 Click on a handle to select it.
 Multiple handles can be selected by holding #key(308).
 The vertex tool also allows you to select multiple handles using a selection lasso.
 Left drag with the mouse button to create a rectangular selection lasso.
 Release the left mouse button, and all handles inside the lasso are selected.
 Selected handles are rendered in red.
+The vertex tool also allows you to select multiple handles using a selection lasso.
+Left drag with the mouse button to create a rectangular selection lasso.
+Release the left mouse button, and all handles inside the lasso are selected.
+If the lasso rectangle contains a vertex handle that's already selected, then it will be deselected.
+To ensure that all vertex handles inside the lasso are selected regardless of their previous selection state, hold #key(308).

 #### Edge Tool {#edge_tool}